ericwbailey/ericwbailey.website/README.md

 This website is built using [enchilada](https://github.com/ericwbailey/enchilada), my dogfooded personal project boilerplate.
 To get a copy working on your own machine (for whatever reason), clone it via the command line: `https://github.com/ericwbailey/enchilada.git`

 From there, you can follow [enchilada's setup instructions](https://github.com/ericwbailey/enchilada/wiki/First-Time-Setup#scaffolding).
-Let me know if they don't work!
+Let me know if you run into any issues!

 ## Contributing